 - be in good academic standing and registered for a full-time course load

-The regulations require that students make a good faith effort to locate employment on campus before applying for employment authorization based on economic hardship.
+- demonstrate that on-campus employment is either unavailable or insufficient to meet your needs.
+You must make a good faith effort to locate employment on campus before applying for employment authorization based on economic hardship.

 - cover letter from student explaining unforeseen circumstances causing economic hardship

 - statement of assets, income, and expenses and corresponding financial documentation.